alfredsaveron/find/README.md

 # 🌠 Find Profiles (find.tk)

-This is the classic linking project, it offers an easier and nicer interface with customizable details such as colors and links for sure.
+Classic linking project, it offers an easier and nicer interface with customizable details such as colors and links for sure.
 Finally here's cool links!

 ### 📚 Demo